How AndroidX Does Developer Productivity Engineering with Gradle Enterprise

 Overview

-The Google AndroidX team recently set up Gradle Enterprise to gain greater insights into their build and test process that will make developers running those builds more productive.
+The Google AndroidX team recently set up Develocity to gain greater insights into their build and test process that will make developers running those builds more productive.
 This effort was a means to foster more community engagement, and to help external developers who contribute to their complex open-source projects be more productive.
 In this webcast, we chat with Aurimas Liutikas, a staff software engineer on the Google Android SDK team working on the AndroidX project.

 AndroidX is a collection of open-source libraries geared towards Android app developers to make their lives easier.
 AndroidX has replaced the original Android Support Libraries and is used to develop, test, and package, version, and release libraries within Jetpack.